 - How many existing layers are currently on the roof.
 Even when you have overt signs of damage or wear, you should first have a roofing contractor determine how many layers are currently on your roof.
 Knowing this will provide you with guidance on whether you have the option of adding a new roofing layer or whether you need to tear it down to the sheathing and start anew.

-A Special Note About Replacing Roofs in the Pacific Northwest
+Replacing Roofs in the Pacific Northwest

 When it comes to the Pacific Northwest and Oregon, specifically, you will need to consider past roof maintenance when determining how often to replace your roof.
 Here in Oregon, for instance, we have an abundance of moss on our roofs.
 If there’s excessively large amounts of moss on your roof, that’s a clear sign of poor maintenance.
 It is also a sign you may need to replace your roof at a much shorter-than-expected interval.